Luis-C/Luis-C/README.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Luis-C&theme=onedark" />
 </a>

-NOTE: Top languages simply refers to the compositin of my GitHub repositories.
+NOTE: Top languages is a github metric of which languages I have the most code on github.

 <!--
 **Luis-C/Luis-C** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.